-When the 8239 is configured to send a trap on a security intrusion, the trap can be displayed on the terminal interface or it can be sent to an SNMP manager if a valid entry is in the trap community table for IBM 8239 traps.
-Refer to "Trap Processing" on page 7-10 for more information.
+When the 8239 is configured to send a trap on a security intrusion, the trap can be displayed on the terminal interface and it can be sent to an SNMP manager if a valid entry is in the trap community table for IBM 8239 traps.
+Refer to "Trap Processing" on page 7-12 for more information.

-To display what security intrusions have occurred, use the DISPLAY SECURITY INTRUDER_LIST terminal interface command.
+To display what security intrusions have occurred, use the DISPLAY SECURITY INTRUDER LIST terminal interface command.
 The 20 most recent intrusions for the entire stack are displayed.
+An intruder will only be listed if the intrusions occurred when the hub is operational and part of the stack.

-To clear all of the entries in the security intruder list, use the CLEAR SECURITY INTRUDER_LIST terminal interface command.
+To clear all of the entries in the security intruder list, use the CLEAR SECURITY INTRUDER LIST terminal interface command.